 Launching this fall as a stream within the current MBA offering, the program will give students greater insight into sport marketing, strategy, financial management and business analytics, and better equip them with the skills most sought by industry, with the intent to work closely with Toronto’s leading commercial sport organizations and companies.

 “Once again, TRSM is at the forefront of program innovation.
 This is an MBA that the sports industry is helping us shape.
 Rigorous, relevant, and sports-focused.
 We are playing to win,” said Dr. Daphne Taras, Dean of the Ted Rogers School of Management.

 Dr. Cheri L. Bradish, Loretta Rogers Research Chair in Sport Marketing at TRSM, has done extensive consulting with the sport industry to determine what their needs and wants are and what kind of academic programming they would like to see.
 “What the industry has made loud and clear is that they want to hire students that have greater training and depth with regards to strategy and consulting, business analytics, and even around technology and innovation, and they are looking for a more advanced student in the marketplace,” she explains.

-TRSM’s new specialization, which will be part of the MBA stream in Management of Technology and Innovation, will be heavy on innovative sport strategy, says Bradish.
+TRSM’s new stream will be heavy on innovative sport strategy, says Bradish.
 “Our goal is to curate industry thought leaders within the steering committee and build a curriculum that is forward-thinking, to help produce leading sport business professionals through our extensive network.”
 The steering committee is an all-star one, made up of a diverse group of sport executives from Canada and the United States.